dumengkun/thesis/README.md

 # Thesis

-This repository contains codes and part of samples in my thesis *Multiple Testing Procedures on the Mean-Variance Efficiency of Factor Pricing Models*.
+This repository contains codes and part of samples in my PhD thesis *Multiple Testing Procedures on the Mean-Variance Efficiency of Factor Pricing Models*, including three methods named AdaFAT, SOAP and listNN.

 ## AdaFAT and SOAP

-In the `r` folder, the adptive factor-adjusted multiple testing procedure ([AdaFAT](https://arxiv.org/abs/2010.09589)) and the shrinkage operator for alternatives proportion (SOAP) are written in R codes.
+In the `r` folder, the adaptive factor-adjusted multiple testing procedure ([AdaFAT](https://arxiv.org/abs/2010.09589)) and the shrinkage operator for alternatives proportion (SOAP) are written in R codes.
 A simulation is given here as an example and model parameters are calibrated by Chinese A-share market from Jan.
 2014 to Dec.
 2018.

 ## listNN